 A doctor may prescribe antibiotics to treat BV.
 If antibiotics are not effective, a doctor may recommend another treatment plan.

 Those with BV cannot purchase medication without a prescription.
-However, a person can consider using home remedies to treat BV and potentially reduce the chances of BV developing.
+However, a person can consider using home remedies to help treat BV and potentially reduce the chances of BV developing.